Allstarjo/Footix.com/README.md

 ---

-⭐ Projet ambitieux en développement - Les contributions et suggestions sont les bienvenues !
+⭐ Ambitious project in development - Contributions and suggestions are welcome!